Gabapentin Sandoz®

 The side effects in the above lists marked * have been specifically reported in children taking gabapentin.

-The above list includes very serious side effects.
+The below list includes very serious side effects.
 You may need urgent medical attention or hospitalisation.
-All of these side effects are very rare.
+These side effects are very rare.

 Do not be alarmed by the list of possible side effects.
 You may not experience any of them.